akaalharbi/Computational-complexity-models-in-the-cloud/long-message-attack/README.md

 ### Verifies the results
 ./verify_hash "messages/n_l" n
 This will read the file n_l, truncate the output to n bits, and search for an index where the message found in `messages/n_l` collides with the long message.
-If it find an index, it will print it or it will continue the search forever.
+If the index mentioned in "messages/n_l" doesn't produce a collision it will indicate that they are not colliding.